sebranchett/old-TUDlife/_posts/2021-06-30-Learning-Machine-Learning.markdown

 The top row has data for the Aula and the Library.
 These two buildings are next to each other in the centre of the campus.
 At the Library, it looks like people come back to study after their evening meal, whereas the Aula is looking a little neglected.

 On the bottom row, there is data from Applied Sciences (AS) South and Aerospace Engineering (AE).
 Again, two buildings close to each other, this time at the south of the campus.
 It looks like AE takes weekends very seriously, whilst at AS South they seem to be more afternoon people.
+Their highest peak is after the lunch dip.

-I was wondering why there were so few connections on the Friday afternoon at the start of this one week period, compared to the Friday afternoon at the end.
+I was wondering why there were so few connections on the Friday afternoon at the start of this one week period, compared to the Friday afternoon at the end  of the period.
 The first Friday was the day after Ascension and was a collective free day.
 That could explain it.

 I’m lead to believe that a person on campus has, on average, more than 2 Wi-Fi connections at a given moment.
 It’s also important to note that some connections are from devices, not associated with an individual.
 The number of connections doesn’t tell us how many people are in a building, but it does give an indication of how busy the building is.